derek-knox/Coding-For-Designers/book/JavaScript/Operators.md

 - functions
 - scopes

-The dot character is powerful because it allows us to *navigate deeper into the tree*.
-By navigating deeper into the tree, we can access specific and nested values we want to work with.
+The dot character is powerful because it allows us to *navigate objects*.
+By navigating objects, we can access specific and nested values we want to work with.
 This is where the operators come in handy.

 ### Assignment Operator